dev-pt1/Node-JS-Learning/README.md

    Command Line Interface file manger with fs module can performe operation like list, change directory, make directory, create, delete, read, write, append, rename, move, copy and current directory

+4. Events & Streams

+   Events : Events are actions that trigger functions Streams : Streams are continuous flows of data that can be read or written piece by piece.